On this page:

 International Travel is a necessary component of a busy and engaged higher education institution.
-However, there are many precautions that can and should be made prior to one’s trip.
-Export control laws may impact your ability to travel to certain countries, the technology you take with you, or the information you present on your trip.
-Please contact our office at least two months in advance of an international business trip to discuss any restrictions that might apply.
+There are many precautions that can and should be made prior to one’s trip.
+Export Control laws may impact your ability to travel to or through certain countries, the technology you take with you, or the information you present abroad.
+Please contact our office at least two months in advance of international travel when there is a potential for a regulated export.

-Faculty and staff of Wright State can check out a laptop/travel kit through CaTS when working or conducting research out of the country.
+Technology and Travel: Faculty and staff of Wright State can check out a laptop/travel kit through CaTS when working or conducting research while traveling.
 The travel kit consists of a laptop, domestic and international charger, and cell phone for connecting to Wright State’s virtual desktop server.

 For more information, or to request a laptop travel kit, contact the CaTS Help Desk at 937-775-4827.
 You will be asked to sign a checkout agreement acknowledging your responsibilities and provide a FOAP for any accrued charges or damages to the equipment.
 Requests should be made at least three business days in advance; limited quantities are available.
 You are responsible for knowing the restrictions and following the laws of the country you are traveling to in regards to encryption technologies and internet use.